Understanding Your Pathology Report: Breast Cancer

 Microcalcifications and calcifications only matter because they are sometimes found in areas containing cancer.
 When they are found alone (without worrisome changes in the breast ducts or lobules), they are not important.

-These are terms for certain changes that can sometimes be seen on biopsy that aren’t as serious as invasive cancer.
+These are terms for certain atypical or pre-cancer changes that can sometimes be seen on biopsy that aren’t as serious as invasive cancer.
 If they are found in a needle biopsy that also shows invasive cancer, they are typically not important.
 They may, however, need to be removed completely as a part of treatment.
 If they are seen on an excisional biopsy at or near a margin (see the question below about margins), more tissue may need to be removed (even if all of the invasive cancer was taken out).

 What does it mean if my report mentions estrogen receptor (ER) or progesterone receptor (PR)?